himal7070/himal7070/README.md

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0077B5?style=flat&logo=linkedin)](https://www.linkedin.com/in/himal-aryal-366903304/)
 [![Facebook](https://img.shields.io/badge/-Facebook-1877F2?style=flat&logo=facebook)](https://www.facebook.com/himalaryal321)

+### Note 📝

+Please do not misuse or copy the full projects.
+These projects are intended for learning purposes and contributing to improvement.
+Feel free to explore the codebase, learn from it, and contribute to making it better.
+Let's grow together as a community of developers!

 <!---
 himal7070/himal7070 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.